 Through various volunteers and instructors, the organization has thrived and has for the first time this year ever hired its first paid coordinator.
 In 2005, a 20-hour part-time staff position was created to spearhead El Centro de Muchos Colores and make the organization more visible throughout campus and the larger community.

 In 2007, the coordinator position was made full-time.
 In 2008 El Centro relocated to the main floor of the library.
 In 2011, El Centro landed in its permanent location directly across from the bookstore on the ground floor of the Student Union.
 The current state-of-the-art facility includes a dance floor, a full commercial kitchen, lounge space, computer lab and more for all student to find their "Home away from Home" at El Centro de Muchos Colores.

 What El Centro does

-Educate others about Hispanic culture, through food sales, Christmas Reenactment of Las Posadas, Luminaria displays; National Hispanic Heritage Month events, live music performances, guest speakers, Latino movie nights, in-house cultural library, international maps and flag resources, community outreach with Durango Latino Education Coalition, student-run publication called La Movida.
+Educate others about Hispanic culture, through food sales, Christmas Reenactment of Las Posadas, National Hispanic Heritage Month events, live music performances, guest speakers, Latino movie nights, in-house cultural library, international maps and flag resources, community outreach, Ballet Folklorico de Durango, and a student-run publication called La Movida.